 CDC Guidelines for Older and Vulnerable Adults

 The CDC has issued guidelines for older Americans and anyone with serious chronic medical conditions such as lung disease, heart disease, or diabetes.
 I think this is a smart move and will help protect our most vulnerable citizens.
-Now, you’re at a much higher risk of getting sick and more likely to face complications if you fall into one of these categories.
+You’re at a much higher risk of getting sick and more likely to face complications if you fall into one of these categories.
 So, the CDC guidelines recommend that you avoid crowds, limit close contact, avoid anyone who appears to be ill, and stay in your home as much as possible.
-And, if you do have to go out in public, it’s a good idea to practice what they’re calling ‘social distancing’.
-This means to keep some space between you and anyone else.
+And, if you do have to go out in public, it’s a good idea to practice what they’re calling ‘social distancing.’
+It means to keep some space between you and anyone else.

 Older and Vulnerable Adults Should Stay Home